-Before we begin to set up a routine, it is good to understand a cat's natural body rhythm.
+Before setting up a routine, it is good to understand a cat's natural body rhythm.
 If your cat were a feral cat, how would it choose to spend its day?
 The first thing on its mind would be food.
 Feral cats do not always know where their next meal is coming from, so they would spend their day hunting.
 "Observation of feeding patterns over 24 hours shows that cats will, on average, eat about 16 small meals per day.
-This frequency has been seen both with observations of feral cats and video observations of domestic cats offered food continuously" (“Hunting and Feeding Behaviour of Cats”).
+This frequency has been seen both with observations of feral cats and video observations of domestic cats offered food continuously" ("Hunting and Feeding Behaviour of Cats").
 In essence, your cat would spend its day hunting, eating, cleaning itself, then sleeping.
-It would repeat this cycle an average of16 times a day.
+It would repeat this cycle an average of 16 times a day.
 With the average household cat, it plays several times a day to simulate the hunt.
-Also, in the instances a well-fed house cat does catch prey, it will play with it for an extended period before dispatching the prey because it is not hungry to keep the hunt going.
-Both of these observed behaviors demonstrate the domestic cat's need to "hunt" for its food.
+Also, when a well-fed house cat catches prey, it will play with it for an extended period before dispatching the prey because it is not hungry to keep the hunt going.
+Both observed behaviors demonstrate the domestic cat's need to "hunt" for its food.

-Realistically, no one is going to feed their cat 16 times a day unless they free-feed, but free-feeding is not healthy for your cat.
+Realistically, no one will feed their cat 16 times a day unless they free-feed, but free-feeding is not healthy for your cat.
 If your cat is engaging in any unwanted behaviors, one of the first necessary steps in correcting those behaviors is to stop free-feeding.
 "Cats are not naturally grazers.
 They expend energy to get their food, eat a small meal and then have a period of rest . . .
 After this period of rest, they have another period of activity, capture or forage for food again and then eat another meal.
 This cycle repeats itself several times throughout the day" (Brown).
 When you allow the cat to graze, you disrupt the cat's natural body rhythm.
-While some cats adapt to this disruption, other cats do not adjust, which results in a variety of potential behavioral problems: pottying outside of the box, aggression, excessive vocalization, etc.
+While some cats adapt to this disruption, other cats do not adjust, resulting in various potential behavioral problems: pottying outside of the box, aggression, excessive vocalization, etc.

 The dawn and dusk play big-play sessions need to involve an interactive toy such as a wand toy, and it is best if they have a natural fiber toy on the end, such as feathers or mice made of deer hide.
 For detailed information on proper play techniques, please read "How to play with your Bengal Cat."
 During these extended play sessions, you should mimic taking your cat on a hunt; exhaust your cat to the point of panting.
 Allow your cat to catch its prey at the end of the hunt - this is where the sturdy deer hide toy attachments come in handy.
 After your cat has had a good rough and tumble, mimicking the kill of its prey (the toy), then you feed it - preferably moist, raw food.
 You want to do this long play-then-feed session both morning and night.

-If two sessions of play-then-feed do not seem to satisfy your cat, then you will need to add more stimulation.
-If someone is home during the day, this is simple, that person adds a third and possibly fourth session in at a convenient time for their schedule.
+If two sessions of play-then-feed do not satisfy your cat, you will need to add more stimulation.
+If someone is home during the day, this is simple, that person adds a third and possibly fourth session at a convenient time for their schedule.
 You can make the times work for you as long as you are consistent with them.
-If there is no one home during the day, you have to figure out how to entertain your cat in an empty house.
+If no one is home during the day, you must figure out how to entertain your cat in an empty house.
 One way to do this is to get your cat a wheel.
-Cat Wheels offer the opportunity for the cat to walk or run as the energy spikes arise.
-Another practical choice is to have a second, high-energy pet such as another high energy cat or a small, active dog left inside the home with the cat when the house is void of people.
+Cat Wheels allow the cat to walk or run as the energy spikes arise.
+Another practical choice is to have a second, high-energy pet, such as another high-energy cat or a small, active dog left inside the home with the cat when the house is void of people.
 If these two pets share a similar energy level, they will engage in play throughout the day.
-If the two animals do not share similar energy levels, then the pairing is no good for either pet as the Bengal will be a pest to a low energy pet in its many attempts to get it to play.
+If the two animals do not share similar energy levels, then the pairing is no good for either pet, as the Bengal will be a pest to a low-energy pet in its many attempts to get it to play.

-If you find your cat really needs additional play sessions, but games and puzzles are not enough, then you can invest in the equipment to take your cat through a play-then-feed play session from work.
+If you find your cat needs additional play sessions, but games and puzzles are not enough, then you can invest in the equipment to take your cat through a play-then-feed play session from work.
 First, you will need to pick an interactive toy that works from a smartphone, such as Petcube Play or Furbo Dog Camera (Bengals chase treats too).
-These are all toys that you can operate remotely, so using your smartphone, you can still keep your cat on a play-then-feed routine.
+These are all toys you can operate remotely, so you can still keep your cat on a play-then-feed routine using your smartphone.
 Engage your cat in play, then have an automatic feeder set to open up at a time that will be shortly after your play session.
-Since we encourage raw feeding, we would suggest that you buy an automatic feeder with ice packs to keep the raw food cold.
+Since we encourage raw feeding, we suggest you buy an automatic feeder with ice packs to keep the raw food cold.
 While it is costly to get both the robotic toy and the automatic feeder, this combination will allow play sessions if you are not home regularly.
 It will also enable you to keep your routine going even if you are not home due to travel or other obligations.
-If you are on a twice a day play-then-feed schedule, you could have the robot and automatic feeder take care of the morning feed, and a pet sitter comes in for the evening play-then-feed session and set up the automatic feeder for it to be ready for you or the sitter, to do the morning feeding remotely.
+If you are on a twice-a-day play-then-feed schedule, you could have the robot and automatic feeder take care of the morning feed, and a pet sitter comes in for the evening play-then-feed session and set up the automatic feeder for it to be ready for you or the sitter, to do the morning feeding remotely.

 Routines effectively reduce your cat's stress, control its energy spikes, increase its security in its territory, and expel its energy.
 All of this leads to a happy household Bengal cat.
 If you are thinking about getting a Bengal cat, you need to consider that you may have to establish a routine to meet your cat's energy and intellectual needs.
-If you have a Bengal cat with some behavioral problems and have ruled out medical causes, you should establish a routine to improve your cat's life quality.
-Just as routines bring peace to young children, they bring peace to Bengal cats as well.
+If you have a Bengal cat with behavioral problems and have ruled out medical causes, you should establish a routine to improve your cat's quality of life.
+Just as routines bring peace to young children, they also bring peace to Bengal cats.